Skip to content

 113. Treatment of palm oil mill effluent (POME)?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports that it built wastewater treatment plants to treat both POME and palm oil refinery effluent (PORE) in order to ensure that wastewater must have met specified legal limits.
+The company also reports that it has constructed wastewater treatment plants to treat both POME and PORE to ensure that wastewater must meet specified legal limits.

 • P